hashicorp/raft-wal/README.md

 * Implement encryption wrappers!
 Let's encrypt log entries

+* Segment files must be under 4GB, and will fail unexpectedly if `SegmentChunkSize` isn't set correctly
+  * Log entries are generally under 256KB.
+Log entries larger than 4MB can cause network and latency issues
+  * This implementation segments purely on number of segments and all batched entries are persisted in the same ssegment file.
+  * Generally, 4GB limit isn't a concern and should mean that `SegmentChunkSize` should be smaller.
+  * consider documenting knobs and add a warning about file size or super large SegmentChunkSize values

 * Review Checksum use:
   * the seal byte and index offset update happen in place without a checksum.
 Should in a single sector, so hopefully atomic!
   * log entries are checksumed individually.
 Etcd builds checksum based on history as well